-Dan: We are onsite at the Suntrace Mobile Home Park and we are installing the Pondster 30K, a biofilm bio-reactor system as part of an upgrade to the lagoon treatment system that's been in service here for over 50 years.
+Dan: We are onsite at a mobile home park and we are installing the Pondster 30K, a biofilm bio-reactor system as part of an upgrade to the lagoon treatment system that's been in service here for over 50 years.

 Trailer park waste lagoon